ehector/DDIMM/README.md

 analyses blocks using composite likelihood or generalized estimating equations (GEE), and combines blocks using a meta-estimator asymptotically equivalent to the optimal generalized method of moments (GMM) equation.

-Any questions or bug-reports should be mailed to ehector@ncsu.edu.
+Please email ehector@ncsu.edu with any questions or bug-reports.

 # Installation